 The network diagrams designed with ConceptDraw DIAGRAM v12 are vector graphic documents and are available for reviewing, modifying, and converting to a variety of formats (image, HTML, PDF file, MS PowerPoint Presentation, Adobe Flash or MS Visio).

 See also Samples:

 TEN RELATED HOW TO's:

 Cisco People.
 Cisco icons, shapes, stencils and symbolsThe ConceptDraw vector stencils library Cisco People contains symbols for drawing the computer network diagrams.
-Vector stencils library "Cisco People" contains 17 pictogram symbols and clipart for drawing the computer network diagrams using the ConceptDraw PRO diagramming and vector drawing software.
+Vector stencils library "Cisco People" contains 17 pictogram symbols and clipart for drawing the computer network diagrams using the ConceptDraw DIAGRAM v12 diagramming and vector drawing software.

 Building Drawing Design Element: PlumbingPlanning a water supply system is one of the stages of developing a building drawing.
 Although materials are constantly improved, design elements for plumbing haven't changed sufficiently for decades.
 This is due to necessity of maintaining very old systems.
 The plan and schematic drawing of plumbing equipment, water pipe junctions and, kitchen facilities a is a rather significant element of a building plan.
 The suite of 4 vector libraries supplied with ConceptDraw solution for Plumbing and Piping Planning includes near 130 vector images of pipes, boilers, water pipe junctions, tanks and other plumbing devices, helpful when creating plumbing and piping plans, and blueprints of sewerage or water supply systems.